wh1tney/Intro-to-the-Ruby-Twitter-API/twitter-api-ruby-tutorial.md

 ### Understanding the main concepts

-Twitter APIs (yes, there is more than one) are documented at https://dev.twitter.com/docs, there's a lot of material there but it might be difficult at first to piece together all the information you need, hence this more "procedural" tutorial.
-Once you walk thru the steps here, you will have a better idea of what you should be searching for in all the available documentation.
+Twitter APIs (yes, there is more than one to account for different programming languages) are documented [here](https://dev.twitter.com/docs).
+That's a lot of material, but it might be difficult at first to piece together all the information you need, hence this more "procedural" tutorial.
+Once you walk through the steps here, you will have a better idea of what you should be searching for in all the available documentation.

-### Registering your first Twitter application
+### Notes

 #### What is OAuth, how does it work?

-#### A few decisions to take
+Who cares?
+If you're a beginner, read a few lines on the [wikipedia page](http://en.wikipedia.org/wiki/Oauth) then don't worry about it for now.

-### Understanding the rate limitation
+#### Understanding the rate limitation

-### Notes
+Twitter enforces a rate limit for third party apps which restricts the number of Twitter API requests that can be performed within the app for each user account.
+An API request can be thought of as a single Twitter operation, such as refreshing a timeline or sending a tweet.

-Tested with Ruby 1.9.3p0 on OSX 10.7
+**tl;dr** – don't send a bunch of requests in a short period of time.